New York Car Defect / Malfunction Lawyers

 Do I Need a Car Defect Lawyer?

 A defect in a car is a type of product defect that can result in a product liability claim.
-Generally, product defect liability can arise in any type of consumer product, whether as a result of a design problem or a manufacturing error.
-Thus, if all cars of a certain type are designed poorly or a single car is manufactured incorrectly, it could result in safety issues that cause an accident.
-These issues are complex and often require scientific and engineering expertise to sort out precisely what the issue is with a defective part.
+Product liability claims allow ordinary individuals to hold often massive corporations accountable for taking negligent shortcuts and producing dangerously subpar products.
+Generally, product defect liability can arise in any consumer product, whether as a result of a design problem or a manufacturing error.
+Thus, if all cars of a particular type are designed poorly or a single car is manufactured incorrectly, it could result in safety issues that cause an accident.
+These issues are complex and often require scientific and engineering expertise to sort out precisely what the problem is with a defective part, as well as experienced and skilled legal representation.

-An attorney who has experience in car defect litigation will understand the strategies involved in proving the existence of defects and will be able to effectively use expert witnesses to make the case that a manufacturer or distributor should be held liable.
-Because this type of case is very technical, it is important to entrust your case to an attorney who is skilled in these matters and who will provide the attention to detail necessary to obtain the compensation you deserve in your case.
+An attorney who has experience in car defect litigation will understand the strategies involved in proving the existence of defects and will be able to effectively use expert witnesses, legal research, their firm’s resources, and their legal knowledge to make the case that a manufacturer or distributor should be held liable.
+Because this type of case is very technical, it is crucial to discuss your case to an attorney who is skilled in these matters and who will provide the attention to detail necessary to obtain the compensation you deserve in your case.
+It can be exceedingly difficult to pursue a product liability case on your own.
+Most individuals lack the resources necessary to pursue these claims successfully.
+A law firm, on the other hand, can make use of their staff to perform legal research, can more easily hire expert witnesses, and can leverage their knowledge of the legal process to anticipate challenges before they arise.

 Why Choose Hach & Rose, LLP to Handle My Case?

 Choosing an attorney may feel like an enormous burden while you are dealing with your injuries from an accident caused by a car malfunction.
 You want to find someone with the right experience and qualifications to build a successful case.
 Hach & Rose, LLP has over 100 years of combined experience in assisting injury victims like you.
-When it comes to car defects and malfunctions, we have the resources to devote the time necessary to thoroughly investigating your case.
+When it comes to car defects and malfunctions, we have the resources to devote the time necessary to investigate your case thoroughly.
 We are dedicated to pursuing all of the crucial details and fully understanding why the manufacturer should be responsible for a defective part that has caused your injuries.
+We will not shy away from working on challenging cases.
+Our firm is prepared to take on large corporations in settlement negotiations and litigation until we achieve your desired result.

-At Hach & Rose, LLP, we will work as a team to litigate your case in an efficient and effective manner.
+At Hach & Rose, LLP, we will work as a team to litigate your case efficiently and effectively.
 We strive to keep our clients informed and keep your best interests in mind as our guiding principle.
-We genuinely care about the results we obtain for our clients and we therefore seek to help you obtain the most beneficial outcome possible.
+We genuinely care about the results we obtain for our clients, and we, therefore, seek to help you achieve the most beneficial outcome possible.

 Dangerous Automotive Defects

 Automotive manufacturers have a responsibility to consumers to adequately test their parts and to produce safe, reliable parts.
 If a manufacturer shirks this responsibility by producing a sub-par part that causes an accident, this is likely sufficient for a person to take legal action.
+At Hach & Rose, LLP we take manufacturer’s failures in maintaining a reasonable level of safety very seriously, especially in an area as risky as car production.
 In particular, the following defects may be particularly dangerous:

-These malfunctions can directly lead to or strongly contribute to an innocent person’s injury, which may leave them in need of medical care and lost income due to missing work during recovery.
+These malfunctions can directly lead to or actively contribute to an innocent person’s injury, which may leave them in need of medical care and losing income due to missing work during recovery.
 This can place a significant financial burden on an injured individual’s household.
 Fortunately, these financial burdens may be the responsibility of the automotive producer or manufacturer who made the defective part.

 Pursuing a Defect or Malfunction Case

-Normally in a car accident, you must show that the person who caused the accident was negligent.
-When you are trying to hold a manufacturer liable in a car defect case, however, negligence or carelessness are not the major factors.
-In this type of product liability case, manufacturers fall under a theory of liability known as strict liability.
-Basically, manufacturers of all types of products, including cars, have a duty to make sure their products function at a certain level of safety.
+Usually in a car accident, you must show that the person who caused the accident was negligent.
+When you are trying to hold a manufacturer liable in a car defect case, however, negligence or carelessness are not always the major factors.
+In this type of product liability case, arguments made against manufacturers fall under a theory of liability known as strict liability.
+Manufacturers of all kinds of products, including cars, have a duty to make sure their products function at a certain level of safety.
+While it may not be necessary to show that the manufacturer was negligent, doing so will likely improve your case.
 To prove that a manufacturer was liable, your attorney must demonstrate the following:

-- The car had an unreasonably dangerous defect and this defect caused your injury.
+- The car had an unreasonably dangerous defect, and this defect caused or significantly contributed to your injury.

 - At the time of the injury, the car was being used in the way it was intended to be used.
 This means that driving a car in conditions that it was not intended for, or in a manner that it was not intended for, may prevent you from having a successful claim.